-With the winter weather still upon us, there’s no better way to stay warm than with a hot bowl of bisque.
+Chilly fall weather is officially here, and a warm cup of rich, delicious soup is a great way to warm up after a day spent at the pumpkin patch or out raking leaves.
+With a chill in the air, there’s no better way to stay warm than with a hot bowl of bisque.
 Try this Fennel Asiago Bisque recipe that is sure to do the trick!

-Cut off the green tops off the leeks and discard.
-Wash the leeks well as they tend to have sand between the layers of the vegetable.
+- Cut off the green tops off the leeks and discard them.
+Wash the leeks well, as they tend to have sand between the layers of the vegetable.
 Chop the white part of the leeks into 1/2-inch pieces.
 You should have about 1 1/2 cups.

-Pour the soup into the container of a blender when cooled and puree.
-Depending on the size of the blender container, this may have to be done in batches.
+- When cooled, pour the soup into a blender and puree.
+Depending on the size of the blender container, this may need to be done in batches.
 Alternatively, puree using a hand-held immersion blender.

-Pour the soup into a clean pan, place over low heat, add the cream, and for 10 minutes, stirring to prevent sticking.
-In the meantime roughly chop the bacon.
+- Pour the soup into a clean pan and place over low heat.
+Add the cream and simmer for 10 minutes, stirring frequently to prevent sticking.
+In the meantime, roughly chop the bacon.
 Remove the soup from the heat and stir in the cheese.

-To serve, divide the soup among 4 flat soup bowls.
+- To serve, divide the soup among four flat soup bowls.
 Garnish with the bacon and a sprig of the reserved fennel top.
 Serve hot.

 Copyright © 2000 by Paula Lambert, The Cheese Lover’s Cookbook and Guide, all rights reserved.